Can Sciatica Be Cured?

 The good news is that most people with sciatica start to feel better within a few weeks.
+In about 90 to 95 percent of cases, sciatica is resolved with time and conservative, non-surgical treatments.
 For some, though, the pain continues for a year or longer.

 Fortunately, there are many strategies you can try for sciatica leg pain relief.